$0 Alberta Adoption Quick-Start Checklist

 Who it's for: Step-parents, grandparents, aunts, uncles, and other relatives who are already the primary caregiver for a child and want to make that relationship legally permanent.

 How it works: Alberta's Court of King's Bench provides a Self-Help Kit for step-parent and relative adoptions.
 The kit includes the Application for Adoption Order, Affidavits of Personal Service, and supporting document templates.
-The applicant identifies which parties must be served with notice (typically biological parents and, in some cases, the Minister of Children's Services), arranges personal service through a process server, files the completed application at the court registry, and attends a hearing.
+The applicant identifies which parties must be served with notice, including the Minister in private and kinship matters, arranges service, files the completed application at the court registry, and attends a hearing.

-What makes it workable without a lawyer: In uncontested cases — where the biological parent either consents or has not maintained contact or provided support for the requisite period under the CYFEA — the process is procedural rather than adversarial.
+What makes it workable without a lawyer: In uncontested cases where the required consents and notices are in order, the process is procedural rather than adversarial.
 The Self-Help Kit forms are the same forms a lawyer would file; the challenge is understanding the instructions and knowing which scenarios require additional steps.
-A plain-language guide that walks through the forms, explains personal service in different scenarios, and describes what happens at the hearing makes self-representation viable for the majority of kinship adopters.
+A plain-language guide that walks through the forms, explains service in different scenarios, and describes what happens at the hearing makes self-representation more workable.

 The realistic constraint: If biological parents are unknown, actively opposing, or cannot be located for service, the process becomes significantly more complex and legal representation is warranted.
 Similarly, Indigenous children involve DFNA oversight and Bill C-92 frameworks that require specific expertise.